roppongi hills

 JASPER MORRISON

-2003/Leg and arm: stainless steel; Back and seat: Japanese cypress
+2003/Legs and arms: stainless steel.
+Back and seat: Japanese cypress.

 ripples

-A large body of water suspended in the "forest" of the city, complete with spreading "ripples."
+This is a large surface of water in which the urban "forest" floats.
+Above this are images of spreading "ripples."

 TOYO ITO